erling6232/imagedata/paper.md

     # Explicitly select nifti as output format
     a.write(niftiDir, formats=['nifti'])

-    # Now do your processing on NIfTI data in niftiDir
+    # Now process on NIfTI data in niftiDir
     # ...
     # leaving the result in niftiResult